 Several products can also help calm your dog whenever you are away, such as a dog anxiety jacket or calming diffusers.

-- Vet recommended: Adaptil is the No.1 Vet recommended solution to help dogs adjust to challenging situations and curb stress related unwanted behaviors
+- Vet recommended: Adaptil is the number one vet recommended solution to help dogs adjust to challenging situations and curb stress related unwanted behaviors

-- Over 90% effective to help reduce separation anxiety and fear of loud noises (thunderstorms/fireworks) for dogs, increase focus during training sessions, and help dogs adapt to new surroundings
+- Over 90 percent effective to help reduce separation anxiety and fear of loud noises (thunderstorms-fireworks) for dogs, increase focus during training sessions, and help dogs adapt to new surroundings

 - Stop problem barking, destructive chewing, trembling, panting, and shaking caused by anxiety

-- Drug free calming solution: Adaptil is 100% drug free, and mimics a mothers natural nursing pheromones, which helps dogs to feel safe and calm
+- Drug free calming solution: Adaptil is 100 percent drug free, and mimics a mothers natural nursing pheromones, which helps dogs to feel safe and calm

-- Refill Lasts up to 4 weeks: This product is the refill only - you need to purchase a diffuser separately.
-To maximize effectiveness, replace the vial every 4 weeks, and the diffuser every 6 months.
-For the best results, avoid plugging in the diffuser behind furniture, shelves, or behind curtains or large objects
+- Refill Lasts up to 4 weeks: This product is the refill only - you need to purchase a diffuser separately; To maximize effectiveness, replace the vial every 4 weeks, and the diffuser every 6 months

 7. Golden retrievers have longer coats than labrador retrievers.